armory/docs/content/en/docs/feature-status/armory-enterprise-matrix/armory-enterprise-matrix-2-25-0.md

 ---
-title: Armory Enterprise Compatibility Matrix 2.25.x
+title: v2.25.0 Armory Enterprise Compatability Matrix
-linkTitle: v2.25.x Compatibility Matrix
-description: "Information about support and compatibility for Armory Enterprise and the products and platforms that it integrates with."
+toc_hide: true
 version: 02.25.00
-toc_hide: true
+description: >
+  Information about support and compatibility for Armory Enterprise 2.25.x and the products and platforms that it integrates with.
 ---

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#